-Complaints regarding unauthorized student fees or LCAP requirements may be filed anonymously.
-If the complainant is not satisfied with the decision of the OCDE, the individual may appeal the decision to the State Superintendent of Public Instruction.
-The State Superintendent of Public Instruction is required to issue a decision on the appeal within 60 days of the Superintendent of Public Instruction's receipt of the appeal.
+If the complainant is not satisfied with the response of OCDE, the individual may appeal the decision to the California Department of Education (CDE) within thirty (30) days.
+CDE is to issue a decision on the appeal within sixty (60) days of receipt of the appeal.

-If the OCDE finds merit in the complaint or the Superintendent of Public Instruction finds merit in an appeal, the OCDE will provide a remedy to all affected pupils, parents, and guardians.
+If OCDE finds merit in the complaint or CDE finds merit in an appeal, the OCDE will provide a remedy to all affected pupils, parents, and guardians.